jolatechno/cli-utils/README.md

 ## Installation

-use `sudo bash ./init` or `chmod +x ./init && sudo ./init` to init all the commands.
+use `sudo make target1 target2 ...` to init all the commands.

-If you don't want to install all the targets you can just run `sudo ./init target1 target2 ...` with `targetn` being one of the name of the directories inside the `cmds` directory.
+If you want to install all the target you can run `sudo make all`, if you run `sudo make`, only the `base` target will be installed.

+`sudo make update` will only update already installed package

 ## updating